actiontray/web-actions-api/README.md

 `/actionapi/items`

-Returns JSON with actionable items representing available actionable content.
+Returns JSON with actionable items.

 `/actionapi/state`

-Returns JSON with actionable items state for actionable items.
+Returns JSON with state of actionable items.

 `/actionapi/auth`

-Returns temporary auth token or actionable token.
-Once auth token is used, the server should revoke it and another auth token should be requested again in order to use it for receiving actionable token - auth token is one-time use token, while actionable token is multi-use token and should be kept in secret.
+Returns JSON with temporary auth token or action token.
+Once auth token is used, the server should revoke it and another auth token should be requested again in order to use it for receiving action token - auth token is one-time use token, while action token is multi-use token and should be kept in secret.
 Auth token should be also automatically revoked after short period of time, like 60 seconds, if no used at all.

 ## Examples